oddbird/oddleventy/content/services/planning.md

 summary: |
   **Most projects start with Research & Concepting** to make sure we thoroughly understand your project.
-  We'll help you pinpoint the right digital product -- a combination of customer/user needs and business goals -- with a robust plan for development and launch.
-We'll create an interactive wireframe to visualize your application or website, and a prioritized estimate to keep you in control of cost.
+  We'll help you pinpoint the right digital product -- with interactive wireframes, prioritized estimates, and a robust plan for development and launch,
 ---

 {% import 'quotes.macros.njk' as quotes %}